Outlook for Thursday

 Happy Christmas from New Zealand

-acrylic painting of a New Zealand fantail by Anna Cull
+acrylic painting of a New Zealand fantail in the bush painted in a semi-abstract style

 ‘Piwakawaka’ acrylic on canvas, 225 x 305 mm, 2020.
 SOLD